Adityasinghvats/Django-learning/Notes.md

 - everything is a small app here.
 - url visited by user-> django url resolver -> urls.py -> views.py (logic part)-> via Model.py get DB access send response.
 - views can use templates.
+- make apps `python manage.py startapp`.
+- next step add name of app to setting.py of default app.
+- make urls.py in new app and copy old urls.py and to control transfer now in main app urls.py